sendsmaily/smaily-woocommerce-plugin/readme.md

 Go to Admin panel -> Settings -> Permalinks.
 Scroll to bottom and click "Save Changes" without modifing anything

+### How can I filter RSS-feed output by category and limit results?

+You can access RSS feed by visiting ulr `store_url/smaily-rss-feed` and you can add parameters (category and limit) by appending them to url.
+For example `store_url/smaily-rss-feed?category=tshirts&limit=3`.
+Regular RSS-feed shows 50 last updated products.

 ### Where I can find data-log for Cron?

 Cron update data-log is stored in the root folder of Smaily plugin, inside "smaily-cron.txt" file.